This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- In a large bowl, combine 2 cups of flour and salt.
+- In a large bowl, combine flour and salt.
 Set aside.

 - In a small bowl, whisk the eggs.
-Add the eggs, milk and butter to the flour mixture.
-Stir with a fork to bring the ingredients together and once a dough begins to form, use your hands to combine.
+Add the eggs, milk, and butter to the flour mixture.
+Stir with a fork to bring the ingredients together.
+Once the dough begins to hold together, use your hands to combine.

 - Using the remaining flour, generously flour your work surface.
 Roll the dough into a long rectangle about ⅛ inch thick (If desired, split the dough in half and roll it out in batches to make it easier to handle).
 Cut into strips with a pizza cutter or knife and dust with flour.